strucura/datagrids/README.md

 }
 ```

-In this example, the `ActiveUserGrid` class defines the columns and the query for the grid.
+In this example, the `ActiveUserDataGrid` class defines the columns and the query for the grid.
 The `getColumns` method
 returns a collection of columns, and the `getQuery` method returns the query builder instance for the grid.

 Once created, and picked up by the discovery process, new routes will be registered for the grid.
 These routes will
 allow for fetching the data for the grid, and for fetching the column schema for the grid.
-Using the `ActiveUserGrid`
+Using the
+`ActiveUserDataGrid`
 as an
 example, the following routes will be registered: